How to post photos to Instagram from desktop using only Chrome, on Windows, Mac, Linux

 4. At this point we need to simulate an iOS device.
 Toggle the device toolbar by clicking the top icon shown in the picture below.
 You can also activate the device toolbar by pressing Ctrl+Shift+M on Windows/Linux or Command+Option+M on Mac.

-5. Select an iPhone or iPad from the list of available devices to emulate.
+5a.
+Select an iPhone, iPad, or other mobile device from the list of available devices to emulate.

-After you upload a photo, you'll see the regular toggle from square to horizontal or vertical aspect ratio, but there are no editing options or filters.
-You can enter a caption and that's all there is to it.
+After you upload a photo, you'll see the regular toggle from square to horizontal or vertical aspect ratio, plus filters, but there are no editing options available.
+You can enter a caption, tag people, add a location, tap on 'Share' and you're done.

 Will update if more features will become available.
 You can leave a comment if you spot any updates to this guide.